hcoles/pitest-site/pages/aggregating_tests_across_modules.markdown

 PIT would be added to the two sub-modules (window-calculator and fft-calculator).
 In the configuration for `pitest-maven` for each of these sub-modules, the `exportLineCoverage` should be `true`, and the `outputFormat` should *at least include* `XML`.

-Then an additional sub-module would be included (eg: `mutation-test-report`).
+Then an additional sub-module would be included (e.g.: `mutation-test-report`).
 So the new project structure looks like this:

     org.dsp:digital-signal-processing:0.9-SNAPSHOT
       |